 Author contributions.
-Matteo Capaldo has contributed for the original idea of the new control strategy, the development of the numerical twin and the numerical tests and he is the main contributor for the paper editing.
-Paul Mella developed the mathematical framework, he has contributed for the original idea of the new control strategy and he has contributed for the paper editing
+MC contributed to the original idea of the new control strategy, and the development of the numerical twin and the numerical tests, and he is the main contributor to the paper in terms of editing.
+PM developed the mathematical framework and contributed to the original idea of the new control strategy and to the editing of the paper.